Skip to content

 Here's the role of each component.

-directory contains resource extensions.
-A resource extension enables you to define your own resource types.
+• The libraries directory contains resource extensions.
+A resource extension enables you to define your own resource typesopen in new window.
 You won't work with resource extensions in this module.

-Understand a control's structure
+# Understand a control's structure

-Let's take a look at the default control file, controls/example.rb
+Let's take a look at the default control file, controls/example.rb.

 title 'sample section'